Bianca Hopkins (Fenn)

 Along with her husband Dayna – Bianca owns, manages and teaches at BFSM since its opening in term 2, 2013.

 Bianca is a professional singer who has been working in the music industry for 19 years.
 Bianca fronts ‘Stages’ – a wedding band who perform regularly in and around Melbourne.
 Bianca has experience in song writing, recording, backing vocals and fronting various bands for both cover and original acts around Melbourne and internationally.

 Bianca has been teaching music for 15 years from her home studio, primary and secondary schools including Fitzroy High School and other music studios.

-Bianca currently teaches at Box Hill Institute, assisting Bachelor of Music students prepare their recitals & performance programs and is the Vocal Tech lecturer for 1st year Bachelor students.
+Bianca currently teaches at Box Hill Institute, assisting Bachelor of Music students prepare their recitals & performance programs and is the Vocal Technique lecturer for 1st year Bachelor students.